CSS Pixels vs Physical Pixels: Screen Coordinates Technical Guide for DPI & Retina

 pyautogui.click(x=960, y=540)

-Important: SetProcessDPIAware() must be called before any library initializes its screen metrics.
-If PyAutoGUI caches the logical size on import, calling it afterward will not help.
-For multi-monitor setups with different DPIs, use SetProcessDpiAwarenessContext(DPI_AWARENESS_CONTEXT_PER_MONITOR_AWARE_V2) instead.
+Important: SetProcessDPIAware() must run before any library caches the screen size.
+If PyAutoGUI grabs the logical resolution on import, calling it after will not help.
+For multi-monitor setups with mixed DPI, use SetProcessDpiAwarenessContext(DPI_AWARENESS_CONTEXT_PER_MONITOR_AWARE_V2) instead.

 The Windows Fix (AutoHotkey v2)